dackerjames/microrobot_library/README.md

 These programs can ensure a design in a given GDSII file satisfies certain constraints (e.g., all metal features on a given layer are inset at least 5um from edges of silicon features).

 The `klayout_drc` folder contains DRC programs for KLayout (https://klayout.de/), the 2D GDSII file editing program.

+## 3D Geometry Creation

+The `gdsiistl` folder is a program to extrude layers from a GDSII 2D layout file into 3D geometry in STL format, primarily for 3D rendering.